adap/flower/doc/source/ssl-enabled-connections.rst

 This guide describes how to a SSL-enabled secure Flower server can be started and how a Flower client can establish a secure connections to it.

-A more involved code example in which a connection is used can be found `here <https://github.com/adap/flower/tree/main/examples/advanced_tensorflow>`_.
+A complete code example demonstrating a secure connection can be found `here <https://github.com/adap/flower/tree/main/examples/advanced_tensorflow>`_.

 It has it's own README.md file which will